aritchie/bluetoothle/readme.md

 # ACR Reactive BluetoothLE Plugin for Xamarin
 Easy to use, cross platform, REACTIVE BluetoothLE Plugin for iOS, Android, macOS & tvOS

+## Please note that v2.0 of this plugin has had its namespace and assembly renamed to Plugin.BluetoothLE.
+If you are having any difficulties with the install, uninstall Acr.Ble and continue with the Plugin.BluetoothLE nuget package

 [![NuGet](https://img.shields.io/nuget/v/Plugin.BluetoothLE.svg?maxAge=2592000)](https://www.nuget.org/packages/Plugin.BluetoothLE/)

 [Change Log - Jan 19, 2017](docs/changelog.md)